Gardens of Grange Click here to go back to A-Z page

 Gardens - Park Road

 The cast iron bandstand, with an unusual zinc pagoda roof and ornamental ironwork, is the park’s central feature, surrounded by a small moat and seating.
 It was originally built by Harold Porritt, a textile factory director from Lancashire in around 1901-1904 on the promenade next to his Tea Rooms (see right).
 Ladies protested to the council about soot from passing steam trains ruining their dresses whilst they sat and listed to the music, so it was moved to Park Road Gardens.
 At some point in time, the sides of the Bandstand were glazed and enclosed - but these side panels have since gone.
 It was extensively renovated in 1990, and is listed by English Heritage.
 There are concerts in the park every Sunday during the summer – mainly brass bands, but also jazz.
 They are free, with collections and refreshments for sale.
+The first band to play there was Besses o'th' Barn - one of the oldest brass bands still in existence.

 The sensory garden was added in 1998/2000 by the Soroptomists.
 It was previously the 'Rose Garden' (see postcard below).